-If you selected Yes for Include GPU, you must log into the VM's operating system and install the supported NVIDIA graphics drivers to get the GPU capabilities of the Microsoft Azure GPU-enabled VM.
+- If you selected Yes for Include GPU, you must log into the VM's operating system and install the supported NVIDIA graphics drivers to get the GPU capabilities of the Microsoft Azure GPU-enabled VM.
 You install the drivers after the VM is created and the Imported VMs page shows that the agent-related status is active.
 See Horizon Cloud on Microsoft Azure - Install the Appropriate GPU Driver in Your Imported GPU-Capable VM.

-If you want to use the features of NSX Cloud and its NSX-T Data Center components with the farm server instances or VDI assignment desktop instances based on this master image, you must log into the VM's operating system and install the NSX agent before publishing the image.
-See the topics VMware NSX Cloud and Horizon Cloud Pods in Microsoft Azure and Install the NSX Agent in the Master Image.
+- If you want to use the features of NSX Cloud and its NSX-T Data Center components with the farm multi-session instances or VDI assignment desktop instances based on this VM, you must log into the VM's operating system and install the NSX agent before publishing the image.
+See the topics VMware NSX Cloud and Horizon Cloud Pods in Microsoft Azure and Install the NSX Tools in the Horizon Cloud Imported Image VM.

-The import process installs the User Environment Manager client components by default.
+- The import process installs the VMware Dynamic Environment Manager client components by default.
 The FlexEngine client component is installed using its typical mode.
 The installation path in the resulting VM is C:\Program Files\VMware\Horizon Agents\User Environment Manager.
-If you want to use User Environment Manager with the desktop VMs and farm server VMs based on this image, configure a separate file server in your Microsoft Azure subscription that has at least SMB 2 enabled.
-Then configure User Environment Manager using that file server.
+If you want to use VMware Dynamic Environment Manager with the VDI desktop VMs and farm multi-session VMs based on this image, configure a separate file server in your Microsoft Azure subscription that has at least SMB 2 enabled.
+Then configure VMware Dynamic Environment Manager using that file server.
 Also configure the GPO settings that are required when the FlexEngine is installed in its typical mode.
-For details, see the User Environment Manager documentation topics in the User Environment Manager product documentation.
+For details, see the VMware Dynamic Environment Manager documentation topics in the Dynamic Environment Manager product documentation.